 Tashas, Battersea

 What: South African all-day dining concept Tashas has made its way across the pond with the launch of its debut London site in Battersea.
-With its quite frankly gorgeous interiors and a breakfast menu that will have you ordering everything on it, there's no better place south of the river to kickstart your day in our books.
-Breakie is served from 8:30am, and includes dishes like egg salad and avo on toast, sweetcorn scramble with bacon and aleppo pepper butter, and brioche French toast with almond frangipani, clotted cream, strawberries and maple syrup.
+With its quite frankly gorgeous interiors and a breakfast menu that will have you ordering everything on it, Tashas is one of the best ways to start the day.
+Breakie is served from 8:30am, and includes dishes like egg salad and avo on toast, sweetcorn scramble with bacon and Aleppo pepper butter, and brioche French toast with almond frangipani, clotted cream, strawberries and maple syrup.

 Where: 3 Prospect Way, Battersea Power Station, SW11 8BH